dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 </html>
 {% endhighlight %}

+> **NOTE:** The code for including the Bootstrap CSS can be found at [Bootstrap CDN](http://getbootstrap.com/getting-started/#download-cdn).
+We're using version 3.3.7 because it is latest stable at the time of writing.
+Please note that if you upgrade to version 4.x, there are major changes that would need to be addressed.

 ### Third Party Libraries

 The only third party JavaScript we'll add is a custom build of [Modernizr](https://modernizr.com/).
 You can grab this file from the Angular 1 ng1-dinos app.
 We'll be doing quite a bit of copying and pasting since we're doing a migration, so it's best to keep your local ng1-dinos project handy.